What is a Default Clearance Letter?

 If your student loans went into repayment and you were unable to make payments or arrange a payment plan with your lender then your loans may have gone into a default status.
 Most federal loans will move to a default status if you miss payments for up to 270 days.

-If, after completing your FAFSA, the Department of Education determines you have loans in default, CSU-Global will require a Default Clearance Letter before we are able to award additional funding.
+If, after completing your FAFSA, the Department of Education determines you have loans in default, CSU Global will require a Default Clearance Letter before we are able to award additional funding.
 The reason for this is that defaulting on a student loan removes your eligibility to continue receiving aid through the federal government.

 To obtain a Default Clearance Letter you will need to contact your loan lender directly.